kenweechin/BREW-RIGHT/README.md

 ### **Developer goals**
 * Well-structured content created from programming that provides a user-friendly webpage of Brew Right Coffee Shop.
-* A junior developer using HTML, CSS, and Javascript to showcase the coding skill and as the second portfolio.
+* A junior developer using HTML, CSS, Javascript, and Google Map API to showcase the coding skill and as the second portfolio.

 ### **User Stories**
   1. I want to know the main content and the purpose of the site is trying to show.
   2. I want to know the coffee choices offered which can be seen easily without sliding or scrolling deep down the website.
+  3. I want to know the speciality of the services I can get even though if I am not a coffee lovers.
   3. I want to easily see the price of each type of coffee offered where the products and their respective prices are aligned properly.
   4. I want to know the speciality of the coffee offered and the delivery method.
   5. I want to locate the different branches of the coffee shops to check the closest location to my place just if I do a walk-in order.